cse-labs/k8s-quickstart/02-Bare-metal-setup/README.md

 ssh codespace@${vm_ip}

 # clone this repo
-### TODO - this fails if the repo is private

 cd ~

-# If you have problem cloning with your default password, try creating a Personal Access token at https://github.com/settings/tokens.
+# If you have problem cloning with your default password, create a Personal Access token at https://github.com/settings/tokens.
 # You only need the top level "repo" permissions checked.
 # Use the personal access token as the password
 git clone https://github.com/retaildevcrews/k8s-quickstart